Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 should:

 - be written for all experience levels
-- be written in first person plural (e.g "we")
+- be written in first person plural, e.g., "we"
 - avoid placing "blame" on the user
-- avoid excessive jokes and informal jargon
+- avoid excessive jokes or informal jargon

 **2. Is it helpful?**